 Australian based airlines like Qantas & Virgin Australia generally offer pretty poor redemption options for their frequent flier points.
 If you look further afield and have a particular redemption you’d like to take, there are some awesome options you can take advantage of that will have you flying Business with 5 star airlines for a fraction of the cost of a cash ticket.

-American Airlines for example usually offer multiple special offers throughout the year with their 'Buy AAdvantage Miles' program, either reducing the cost of miles bought, or giving a bonus on miles purchased.
-There is some real value to be had here (less so with their upcoming points devaluation) including Australia to Europe, and vice versa, in Business for around $3,000 (not only on AA but Emirates/Qantas and any other OneWorld carrier), but I'll pass you over to Keith at Point Hacks for a much more in depth look at your different options when it comes to purchasing AAdvantage miles.
+American Airlines for example usually offer multiple special offers throughout the year with their ‘Buy AAdvantage Miles’ program, either reducing the cost of miles bought, or giving a bonus on miles purchased.
+There is some real value to be had here (less so with their upcoming points devaluation) including Australia to Europe, and vice versa, in Business for around $3,000 (not only on AA but Emirates/Qantas and any other OneWorld carrier), but I’ll pass you over to the team at The Good Flight for a much more in depth look at your different options when it comes to purchasing AAdvantage miles.

 5. Use Pointshound, Rocket Miles, and Kaligo